mulesoft-labs/data-weave-cli/README.md

 ### Using Parameters

-Using the internal map `params`, we can access to an injected parameter in the command line with the -p option
+Using the internal map `params`, we can access injected parameters in the command line with the `-p` option:

 ```
 dw -p myName Julian "output applcation/json --- { name : params.myName }"